Physicslibrary/Threejs-VR-Physics/README.md

 To exit simulation, press left Touch controller menu button.

 Code webxr_vr_mass_on_a_spring.html uses a subset of three.js r115 (three.module.js, VRButton.js, and BoxLineGeometry.js).
-Complete three.js can be downloaded from threejs website.
+Complete three.js is available from threejs website.

 All codes in Threejs-VR-Physics are developed on a Raspberry Pi 3 Model B+ and tested on Oculus Quest.
 There is a short tutorial on writing three.js codes on a Raspberry Pi in "Making Threejs-WebXR-67P":